What are the SAT and ACT?

 The answer to this question depends on whether you’re taking the ACT or SAT.
 On the ACT, Math accounts for one-fourth of your total score (your Math section score is averaged with your other three section scores).
 On the SAT, however, Math accounts for half of your total score, making it twice as important on the SAT!
 So if math isn’t your strong suit, consider opting for the ACT.
 With the ACT, a lower Math score won’t negatively affect your total score as much as it will on the SAT.
 Students can program their graphing calculators so that they can use these programs as shortcuts to solutions on both the ACT math and SAT calculator section whether taking the test digitally or on paper.

 When is the ideal time to take the actual SAT or ACT?

-Ideally, I would like to have students finish all testing and retesting BEFORE the start of grade 12.
-Some students manage to take their first test in the fall of grade 11, others test in December or January of grade 11, and others in the spring of the same academic year.
-Occasionally, I have students finishing all testing by the end of grade 10 but that is rare.
+Ideally, I would like to have students finish all testing and retesting BEFORE the end of grade 11.
+Some students manage to take their first test in the fall of grade 11, others test in December or January of grade 11 and others in the spring of the same academic year.
+Occasionally, I have students completing their testing by the end of grade 10 but that is rare.